livegnik/2way-design/2WAY High-Level Design.md

 <br>

-In the 2WAY system, the message manager serves as a central hub for creating and querying all the objects discussed earlier, including attributes, parents, edges, reputation data, and access control lists (ACLs).
-These objects are managed and accessed through APIs exposed by the backend's message manager.
+In the 2WAY system, the Message Manager serves as a central hub for creating and querying all the objects discussed earlier, including attributes, parents, edges, reputation data, and access control lists (ACLs).
+These objects are managed and accessed through APIs exposed by the backend's Message Manager.

-When creating objects such as attributes or parents, users interact with the frontend interface, which in turn communicates with the backend's message manager via API calls.
+When creating objects such as attributes or parents, users interact with the frontend interface, which in turn communicates with the backend's Message Manager via API calls.
 These API calls contain the necessary data to create the desired object, such as attribute key-value pairs or parent-child relationships.
-Upon receiving these requests, the message manager processes the data, passes it to the key manager for signing, and executes the corresponding database operations to create the requested objects within the system.
-It then passes any relevant changes to the ACL manager, Graph Manager, and state manager.
+Upon receiving these requests, the Message Manager processes the data, passes it to the Key Manager for signing, and executes the corresponding database operations to create the requested objects within the system.
+It then passes any relevant changes to the ACL Manager, Graph Manager, and State Manager.

-Similarly, when querying objects within the 2WAY system, users initiate requests through the frontend interface, which communicates with the backend's message manager via API calls.
+Similarly, when querying objects within the 2WAY system, users initiate requests through the frontend interface, which communicates with the backend's Message Manager via API calls.
 These API calls specify the parameters for the desired query, by degree of separation from the user's zeroth degree (their public key), for the object type being queried.
-The message manager then retrieves the relevant nodes from the Graph Manager (Graph in RAM) and uses the resulting record IDs to query data from the database, and returns it to the frontend.
+The Message Manager then retrieves the relevant nodes from the Graph Manager (Graph in RAM) and uses the resulting record IDs to query data from the database, and returns it to the frontend.

-By centralizing object creation and querying functionality within the message manager and exposing it through APIs, the 2WAY system ensures consistency, security, and scalability in managing various types of objects and data within the system.
+By centralizing object creation and querying functionality within the Message Manager and exposing it through APIs, the 2WAY system ensures consistency, security, and scalability in managing various types of objects and data within the system.
 This approach abstracts the complexities of database interactions and provides a unified interface for interacting with the system's objects, enhancing usability and maintainability.

 It is outside of the scope of this proof-of-concept to have messages signed on the frontend.
 In a future version, messages could theoretically be signed on the frontend or with hardware keys.